And why you shouldn’t fear using them

 Trademark v.
 Copyright

-MYTH: The trademark is owner the only one with the right to publish the trademarked word or phrase.
+MYTH: The trademark owner is the only one with the right to publish the trademarked word or phrase.

 This notion comes from confusing trademarks with copyrights.
 They are not the same thing.
 Copyrights provide legal recourse when written material is plagiarized or published without permission.
 The few words that make up a typical trademark are not substantial enough for copyright protection.